Marker-Inc-Korea/RAGchain-docs/utils/linker/dynamo_linker.md

 The DynamoLinker class will automatically create a DynamoDB table if it does not exist.
 If a table with the specified name already exists, the class will import and use the existing table.

-Here is an example of how to use the `RedisLinker` class:
+Here is an example of how to use the `DynamoLinker` class:
 ```Python
 from RAGchain.utils.linker.dynamo_linker import DynamoLinker